|

 exercised to know my condition before the Lord and made it a

 matter of prayer and supplication.
-In May 1856 the Lord gave me a
+In May 1856 the Lord gave

 testimony that Joseph Smith was a Prophet of the Lord, and later